 Composer | Conductor

-Currently he serves as the director of the Spandau Youth Symphony Orchestra in Berlin.
-He has also conducted a range of ensembles and orchestras, including the LandesJugendEnsemble für Neue Musik Schleswig-Holstein (Lübeck), Ensemble 900 (Lugano), the Youth Symphony Orchestra of Charlottenburg, Spandauer Blasorchester (Berlin), Wind & Brass Ensemble and Concert Band (Hamburg), and ensembles for contemporary music at the University of Music Lübeck.
+Currently he serves as the conductor of the Spandau Youth Symphony Orchestra in Berlin.
+He has also conducted a range of ensembles and orchestras, including the Orquestra de Câmara de Cascais e Oeiras (Portugal), the LandesJugendEnsemble für Neue Musik Schleswig-Holstein (Lübeck), Ensemble 900 (Lugano), the Youth Symphony Orchestra of Charlottenburg, Spandauer Blasorchester (Berlin), Wind & Brass Ensemble and Concert Band (Hamburg), and ensembles for contemporary music at the University of Music Lübeck.

 In 2015, he received the Théodore Gouvy Composition Prize, which included a composition commission for the German Radio Philharmonic Orchestra Saarbrücken.
 His music has been performed at various events in Germany, Austria, Colombia, Spain, Poland, and the Netherlands, such as the Klangspuren IEMA (Graz), Mouvements (Saarbrücken), Unerhörte Musik (Berlin) and Zeitgenossen (Heidenheim), by ensembles and orchestras including the German Radio Philharmonic Saarbrücken, Trompo (Amsterdam), Boreas Quartett Bremen, Ensemble Volans (Hamburg), Gdańskie Trio Stroikowe (Gdańsk), and the Symphony Orchestra of the University of Music Lübeck.
 He was also a finalist in the Witold Szalonek International Composers' Competition and the World Percussion Group Competition and received an honorable mention at the national composition competition for string quartet in Colombia, FestiQ-Artetos.